MahboobMMonza/Piraten-Kapern-Game/README.md

   * To clean your working directory:
     * `mvn clean`
+  * The available strategies are ___RANDOM___ and ___COMBO___, and they must be entered with the correct spelling (case-insensitive)
+    * You must enter 2 or more strategies.
   * To compile the project:
     * `mvn compile`
-  * To run the project in development mode:
+  * To run the project in development mode with the intended strategies (e.g. player 1 uses the _random_ strategy and player 2 uses the _combo_ strategy):
-    * `mvn -q exec:java` (here, `-q` tells maven to be _quiet_)
+    * `mvn -q exec:java -Dexec.args="random combo"` (here, `-q` tells maven to be _quiet_)
   * To package the project as a turn-key artifact:
     * `mvn package`
-  * To run the packaged delivery:
+  * To run the packaged delivery with the strategies used in the development mode example:
-    * `java -jar target/piraten-karpen-jar-with-dependencies.jar`
+    * `java -jar target/piraten-karpen-jar-with-dependencies.jar random combo`

-  __NOTE__: Trace logging is automatically conducted by the system and is available in the `logs` folder.

   Remark: **We are assuming here you are using a _real_ shell (e.g., anything but PowerShell on Windows)**

+  __NOTE__: Trace logging is automatically conducted by the system and is available in the _logs_ folder.

 ## Feature Backlog

   * Status:
     * Pending (P), Started (S), Blocked (B), Done (D)
   * Definition of Done (DoD):
     * The feature works as intended, is efficient enough for the given scale, and is well documented or easy to understand.
 Additionally, code is written in such a manner that future MVPs that require modification of the feature can be implemented with minimal changes to its dependents.

 ### Backlog